- A Retiring Workforce

-This results not only in high costs for recruiting and training new agents – $7,500 per employee – but also the loss of knowledge when experienced staff leave.
+This results not only in high costs for recruiting and training new agents, but also the loss of knowledge when experienced staff leave.
 And with research indicating that contact center employees between the ages of 20 and 24 stay for only around a year and those aged 25 – 34 remain for less than three years, contact centers are finding themselves with relatively few highly experienced agents who can act as the go-to people for complex inquiries.

 The operational impact

 When it takes longer to find the right resolutions, a higher Average Handling Time (AHT) will follow.
 When agents have knowledge gaps, the contact center will experience a lower First Contact Resolution (FCR) rate, and a higher technician dispatch rate.
-When technicians do not have sufficient skills or expertise, repeat visits will be necessary.
+If technicians do not have sufficient skills or expertise, repeat visits will be necessary.
 All this adds up to higher costs for the organization and a major blow to customer satisfaction.

-Tapping tribal knowledge
+Preserving tribal knowledge

 Faced with the challenge of a “brain drain,” companies must take steps to capture and preserve the knowledge of their “tribe” before it is lost due to attrition and retirement.
-According to a Deloitte survey, over 80% of respondents believe that sharing knowledge is delivers a major competitive advantage and added a real client value.
-Traditional methods of capturing employee knowledge include:
+According to a Deloitte survey, over 80% of respondents believe that sharing knowledge delivers a major competitive advantage and helps to deliver better customer service.

-Identifying the keepers of knowledge: determine which employees hold the tribal knowledge that must be preserved.
+Determine which employees hold the tribal knowledge that must be preserved.
 These may be workers who have been with the organization the longest, those who are considered gurus in specific areas, or solo specialists who accomplish certain tasks.
-Figuring out how to get a “brain dump” from these employees and document it, before they walk out the door with this critical knowledge, is vital.
+Figuring out how to get a “brain dump” from these employees and document it before they walk out the door with this critical knowledge, is vital.

-Building relationships: partnering experienced workers with novice staff – apprenticeships, essentially – is another way to accomplish knowledge transfer.
+Partnering experienced workers with novice staff – apprenticeships, essentially – is another way to accomplish knowledge transfer.
 However, keep in mind that sitting down with older employees and attempting to record their accumulated wisdom is inevitably a laborious process.
 Their knowledge is, by definition, unstructured and can be imprecise.

-Creating a written knowledge base: setting up a repository of documents, such as formal intellectual property, informal best practices, and employee-contributed “tribal knowledge” is a good way to ensure new hires have access to important information and training materials.
+Setting up a repository of documents, such as formal intellectual property, informal best practices, and employee-contributed “tribal knowledge” is a good way to ensure new hires have access to important information and training materials.
 It’s always worth encouraging employees to contribute even if the documentation isn’t perfect – it can be improved over time.

-It allows a customer service agent to view a customer’s issue through their smartphone camera or by sharing their screen.
+One method involves a technician or customer service agent viewing a customer’s issue through their smartphone camera or by sharing their screen.
 This enables the agent to quickly understand and diagnose the problem and visually guide the customer to a solution, without the need to escalate the issue.

 Visual Assistance also aids collaboration, allowing an agent to prepare the technician ahead of the dispatch, providing images of the issue, making sure the technician brings the right equipment and parts, and alerting them to any access problems or potential dangers.

-Creating a visual tribal knowledge base
+Building a visual tribal knowledge base

 Most knowledge bases are hindered by poor usability.
 More than 70 percent of employees said they have difficulty finding and accessing the information they need to do their jobs effectively.
 Converting written information into visuals eases the data transfer and streamlines future training processes.
 A visual knowledge base represents a massive conceptual change, combining human input and AI-driven analysis.